VirtusLab/besom/website/docs/json.md

 #### JSON Interpolator

-The `besom-json` package has also a convenient JSON interpolator that allows one to rewrite snippets like this where cloud provider API expects a JSON string:
+The `besom-json` package has also a convenient JSON interpolator that allows one to rewrite snippets like this where a cloud provider API expects a JSON string:

 ```scala
 s3.BucketPolicyArgs(